-To better understand the socio-demographic characteristics of the median voter in assemblies and elections, we also ran an "assembly survey" in which we investigated assembly participants' gender, age, education, family status and working hours.
-Results suggest a sizeable under-representation of 20- to 40-year-olds as well as of women in assemblies compared to both the electorate and to voters in elections.
-Switching from assembly democracy to parliament thus increases the representation of two demographics that are known for their relatively high preference for education spending.4
+To better understand the socio-demographic characteristics of the median voter in assemblies and elections, we also run an "assembly survey" to investigate assembly participants' gender, age, education, family status and working hours.
+Results suggest a sizeable under-representation of 20-to 40-year-olds as well as of women in assemblies compared to both the electorate and to voters in elections.
+Switching from assembly democracy to parliament thus increases the representation of two demographics that are known for their relatively high preference for education spending.3